-Are you wondering how to make money as a teenager?
+How do you make money as a teenager?
 Earning money as a teenager can seem like an uphill battle.
-You have more things to pay for, such as clothes, entertainment, food out with your friends, and let's not forget gas or transportation.
+You have things to pay for, such as clothes, entertainment, going out with your friends, and let's not forget gas or transportation.

 Why you should make money as a teenager

 It may seem like a small amount of money is not worth saving; however, every little bit counts.
-You might be able to turn these earnings into the beginning of your retirement nest egg or even fund your college expenses in a few years!
+You can turn these earnings into the beginning of your retirement nest egg or even fund your college expenses in a few years!

-By starting your savings early, you could have a couple of million dollars by the time you get to retirement age just from saving small amounts.
-Now wouldn't that be nice?
-Don't forget that budgeting as a teenager is an important aspect of planning those savings too!
+By starting your savings early, you could have millions of dollars by the time you get to retirement age just from saving small amounts.
+Wouldn't that be nice?

-So what are the best paying jobs for teens?
-Take a few minutes to check out our list of ideas.
-Choose something that interests you and get started today.
+Take a few minutes to check out this list of ideas.
+And then choose something that interests you and get started today.

 1. Start a blog